AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 > **Compatibility with different versions of AdGuard.** Javascript rules aren't supported by AdGuard for iOS.

-We **strongly recommend** use scriptlets instead of Javascript rules whenever possible.
+We **strongly recommend** using scriptlets instead of Javascript rules whenever possible.
 JS rules are supposed to help with debugging, but as a long-time solution a scriptlet rule should be used.

 <a id="javascript-rules-syntax"></a>
 ### Syntax